How to Propagate Anthurium Plants from Seed

 7 Types of Anthuriums to Grow as Houseplants

-A close up horizontal image of anthurium plants growing in pots pictured on a soft focus background.
+A close up horizontal image of an anthurium plant growing indoors.

 Different types of anthurium houseplants offer dramatic foliage or long-lasting color.
 This guide introduces anthurium species that are most popular with indoor gardeners, including bird’s nest, velvet cardboard, and flamingo flowers.
 All of these tropical beauties thrive in high humidity with minimal care.